ThatGuySam/doesitarm/.github/ISSUE_TEMPLATE/app-request-template.md

-**Screenshot with Activity Monitor(if self reporting)** {As screenshot with Activity Monitor open showing the Apps architecture type}
+**Screenshot with Activity Monitor(if self reporting)** {As screenshot with Activity Monitor open showing the App's architecture type}